orbit-solutions-llc/translocate/README.md

-# translocation - convert CSV translation files to JSON
+# translocate - convert CSV translation files to JSON

-**`translocation`** is a high performance (it's *blazingly* fast) CSV translation to JSON translation file transformer.
+**`translocate`** is a high performance (it's *blazingly* fast) CSV translation to JSON translation file transformer.
 It takes `.csv` or `.tsv` files as input, and will output one file for each language listed as a CSV column.

 ## Requirements for use